GET THAT CHELSEA LOOK FOR YOUR GARDEN

 As part of the day, one of the rangers, Nick Hennessy, will lead a guided walk through some of the wild life areas of the park not usually open to the public.
 Meet at the bandstand at 12.30pm.

-The café eat@the park will serve a strawberry tea to add to the Chelsea theme and Bohemia Walled Garden will be represented to update everyone on the Heritage Lottery Funding they have received to rebuild the wall which is now in progress.
+The café [email protected] park will serve a strawberry tea to add to the Chelsea theme and Bohemia Walled Garden will be represented to update everyone on the Heritage Lottery Funding they have received to rebuild the wall which is now in progress.
 The parks and gardens contractors Idverde have donated free seeds, collect some and make your own wild flower meadow at home.
 The greenhouse, (entrance St. Helen’s Road) will be open selling indoor and outdoor plants; come and hear about the restoration plans for this historic building and how you can help and get involved.

 Dog walkers welcomed throughout the park and at the greenhouse.
 Come and enjoy a free event in very special park.